dastergon/symfony-project-cookbook/README.md

 ### `symfony_project`

-This resource simply extends the built-in `deploy` resource, but provides sensible defaults that are relevant to mostm Symfony projects.
+This resource simply extends the built-in `deploy` resource, but provides sensible defaults that are relevant to most Symfony projects.
 For example, symlinks are automatically created for `app/logs`, `app/cache`, and `vendor` into the shared folder so that they persist between deploys. `web/media/uploads` is also automatically symlinked.
 You can override these links by specifying the `shared_dirs` option in the resource.

 #### Actions
 - All actions supported by the `deploy` resource: [https://docs.getchef.com/resource_deploy.html](https://docs.getchef.com/resource_deploy.html)